open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.PersistentStorage.FileSystem/README.md

 ### Data format and security

 The data contained within the file(blob) is unencrypted and stored in its original, unprocessed format provided in the byte array.
+If there is a privacy concern, application owners SHOULD review and restrict the collection of private data.
 If specific security requirements need to be met, application owners SHOULD configure the [directory](#path) to restrict access (ensuring that the process running your application has write access to this directory), thus preventing unauthorized users from reading its contents.

 ### Data retention